Busi Ncube

-She was a member of the Afro-Fusion group Illanga; the group released three albums during the 1980s, and played during the 1988 Human Rights Now! concert.
+She was a member of the Afro-Fusion group Ilanga; the group released three albums during the 1980s, and played during the 1988 Human Rights Now! concert.
 She have been in the music industry for the past 34 years as a recording and performing artiste.
-Other than music, she is a teacher by profession and here, is work as a child and youth worker in Norway.
+Other than music, she is a teacher by profession and she now teaches in Norway.